palesl/ausleg/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of ausleg is to …
+The goal of ausleg is to provide information on laws passed by the Australian Parliament since 1901.
+This package provides data up to November 2021.
+The data was scraped from the [Federal Register of Legislation]().

 ## Installation